Last updated

 Key features

-• Social media integration: Seamlessly import contacts from LinkedIn, Instagram, and more to track contacts within folk, and use templates for quicker, streamlined communication.
+• Social media integration: Seamlessly import contacts from LinkedIn, Instagram, and more to track contacts within folk, and use templates for quicker, streamlined communication across all team members.

-• Mail merge and email sequences: Full email sync for Gmail and Outlook, access to templates, and tracking features, enabling users to manage all communications directly from the CRM.
+• Mail merge and email sequences: Full email sync for Gmail and Outlook, access to templates, and tracking features, enabling your entire team to manage all communications directly from the CRM.

 Pros

-• LinkedIn integration: Seamlessly import contacts from LinkedIn, including search lists from LinkedIn and Sales Navigator into folk in moments.
+• LinkedIn integration: Seamlessly import contacts from LinkedIn, including search lists from LinkedIn and Sales Navigator into folk in moments, perfect for your 20-50 person team's networking needs.

-• Fully customizable: Tailor it accordingly to your needs using custom fields, pipelines, dashboards and workflows.
+• Fully customizable: Tailor it accordingly to your startup studio's needs using custom fields, pipelines, dashboards and workflows that work across your entire team.

 Cons